bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Previous button, event handler." />
 </p>

-Your challenge was to write the event handler for the previous button.
+<p>Your challenge was to write the event handler for the previous button.
 Hopefully, you gave it a try and were able to do it.
 If not, let&apos;s do it together here.
 But it&apos;s good to at least try, even if you tried and got stuck and couldn&apos;t quite get it to work, then that&apos;s fine.
-We want to make sure we try these things because that&apos;s the way you learn JavaScript, and then now we&apos;ll try to do it together.
+We want to make sure we try these things because that&apos;s the way you learn JavaScript, and then now we&apos;ll try to do it together.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 402. on click, prevent default, decrement counter (241) ~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">